rstudio/gt/README.md

 ```

 If you encounter a bug, have usage questions, or want to share ideas to
-make this package better, feel free to file an
+make this package better, please feel free to file an
 [issue](https://github.com/rstudio/gt/issues).

 -----